 Watch out for Miss Diana – she is smart, talented, and a non-stop go-getter!
 Her passionate style of teaching has her dancers working hard and pushing themselves to their personal best.
 Diana has danced since she was 3 years old in all genres and performed with the Moscow Ballet Company when she was ten.
 She was a cast member for WNC’s highly successful musical theater program for many years.
 She is FR Dance’s Competition Coach/Choreographer/Director.
 Her amazing choreographic abilities have proven to be both technically challenging and award-winning all the way up to first place at National-level competitions.
 She recently graduated with degrees in math and education at UNR.
 Miss Diana was also Miss Nevada 2013 and represented Nevada in that year’s Miss America Pageant; she was one of five contestants that qualified for the STEM (science, technology, engineering, and mathematics) award.

-Jake Beck – Aerial Silks, Cube, Trapeze, and Lyra
+Jake Peck – Aerial Silks, Cube, Trapeze, and Lyra

-JoAnna Wagner – Jazz, Musical Theater, Disney Musical Theater, Just Act, and Bouncing Bookworms
+JoAnna Wagner – Jazz, Musical Theater, Disney Musical Theater, Performing Troupe

 Miss JoAnna has danced professionally since she was a teenager performing at Disneyland.
 From that ‘magical’ start in entertainment, she went on to dance in Japan, Thailand, Australia, England, and Germany.
-She has owned her own successful production company and is one of Sesame Street Live’s regular choreographers, recently returning from a summer stint in Jamaica (yes, Elmo is in Jamaica – Ya, Mon!).
+She has owned her own successful production company and is one of Sesame Street Live’s regular choreographers, including a summer stint in Jamaica (yes, Elmo is in Jamaica – Ya, Mon!).
 In addition to her FR classes, JoAnna is co-choreographer for the children’s dance production in Aladdin, a veritable Birthday Party Master, and the Fairy Godmother of all things Princess and Fairy at Kia’s FR Dance.
 She is also the Director of FR Dance’s Performing Troupe and a highly sought-after musical theater choreographer thorughout the area.